 A fresh crop of new restaurants in Santa Barbara is spicing up the already delicious culinary landscape.
 As far as we’re concerned, there’s always room for more good eats in our bountiful city surrounded by organic farms, family-run ranches, avocado and citrus orchards and the seafood-rich Santa Barbara Channel.

 In Santa Barbara, there’s no better way to enjoy a meal than by pairing it with seaside views and the splendor of the great outdoors.
-And given the circumstances, that’s currently the only way we’re doing restaurants these days—aside from lots of take-out and delivery!
-Lucky for us (and you), Santa Barbara’s restaurant community has readily adapted to accommodate dining…
+Lucky for us (and you), Santa Barbara’s restaurant community is maximizing its outdoor dining space and has creatively expanded its alfresco footprint.
+You can feel safe and socially distanced while savoring regional cuisine at dozens…